lmarzen/esp32-weather-epd/README.md

    - Important settings to configure in config.cpp:

-     - WiFi credentials (ssid, password).
+     - WiFi credentials (ssid, password, ap ssid).

      - Open Weather Map API key (it's free, see next section for important notes about obtaining an API key).

      - Latitude and longitude.